fegonzalez7/rob_unal_clase3/README.md

 lsusb
 ```

-Chenck the USB ports and grand root permissions to the port:
+Check the USB ports and grand root permissions to the port:
 ```console
 ls /dev/tty*
 sudo chmod 777 /dev/ttyUSB0